ediril/queen-placer/README.md

 1. None of the queens can attack each other
 2. No three queens are in a straight line at ANY angle

+It implements two methods to find possible solutions:
+1. Permutation: All possible permutations of queen placements are generated and evaluated
+2. Elimination: Starting from the top of the board, possible queen placements are generated iteratively generated row by row, skipping configurations that are not valid

 # Prerequisites
 * Java version >= 8
 * Gradle version >= 6.2